Ljubo Baranin

-Ljubo Baranin (Serbian Cyrillic: Љубо Баранин; born 25 August 1986) is a Serbian professional footballer who plays as a defender new signing for Kelantan in Premier League, Malaysia.
-He is well known for his long-range powerful throw-in ability.
+Ljubo Baranin (Serbian Cyrillic: Љубо Баранин; born 25 August 1986) is a Serbian retired footballer who played as a defender.
+He was well known for his long-range powerful throw-in ability.

 Club career

 Born in Belgrade, Baranin came through the youth ranks of Železnik, before making his senior debut with Dorćol in the 2003–04 season.
 He also played for Beograd from 2005 to 2007.
 In the summer of 2009, Baranin signed with Bežanija.
 He spent two seasons at the club, before moving abroad and joining Azerbaijani club Gabala in the summer of 2009.
 After three seasons there, Baranin switched to fellow Premier League club Kapaz in the summer of 2012.
 He left the club after only two months, before returning to his homeland to play with Novi Pazar in the top flight of Serbian football.

 In the summer of 2013, Baranin returned to his former club Bežanija.
 He spent one season there, before moving to Radnik Surdulica in July 2014.
 In his first season with the club, Baranin helped them win promotion to the nation's top flight for the first time in the club's history.
 He again moved abroad in October 2015, penning a one-year contract plus a one-year option with Kuantan FA in Malaysia.